shailvestein/my_slidely_task/README.md

 Create Windows Forms Application

 1. **Open Visual Studio**
-   - Launch Visual Studio on your computer.
+   - Launched Visual Studio on your computer.

 2. **Create a New Project**
    - Go to `File > New > Project`.
-   - Select `Windows Forms App (.NET Framework)` and click `Next`.
+   - Select `Windows Forms App (.NET Framework)` and clicked `Next`.
-   - Name your project, choose a location, and click `Create`.
+   - Named `WindowsApp1` project, chose a location, and clicked `Create`.

-3. **Design Your Form**:
+3. **Design Forms**:
-   - Once the project is created, you will see `Form1.vb` (or similar) in the Solution Explorer.
+   - Once the project is created, we can see `Form1.vb` (or similar) in the Solution Explorer.
    - Double-click `Form1.vb` to open the designer.
-   - Design your form by dragging and dropping controls from the Toolbox onto the form.
+   - Design form by dragging and dropping controls from the Toolbox onto the form.
+   - Similarly all the other required forms were designed.

 4. **Write Visual Basic Code**:
    - Double-click on any control on the form to create an event handler (e.g., `Button_Click`).
-   - Write your Visual Basic code in the event handlers to define the behavior of your application.
+   - Wrote Visual Basic code in the event handlers to define the behavior of the application.
+   - Linked all the forms.

 5. **Build and Run**:
-   - Press `F5` or click `Start` in the toolbar to build and run your Windows Forms application.
+   - Press `F5` or click `Start` in the toolbar to build and run Windows Forms application.
-   - The form you designed will appear, and you can interact with it based on your code.
+   - The form designed will appear, and you can interact with it based on code.

 ## Application Features
 - **Create Submission:** Allows users to enter and submit their details, including a stopwatch timer.